kieviceb/TERRENATOR-WRO-2024/README.md

 ### 4- Camera

 - 5-[PIXY CAM 2.1](https://pixycam.com/2021/05/20/introducing-pixy-2-1/):
 The PixyCam 2.1 is a fast and versatile vision sensor for DIY robotics, offering significant improvements over its predecessor.
 Its horizontal field-of-view has been expanded to 80 degrees, allowing it to capture more of the environment in each frame, albeit with minor spherical distortion.
 The camera features a replaceable M12 lens mount with adjustable focus, enabling it to focus on objects as close as 0.25 inches.
 It also minimizes chromatic distortion at the edges and boasts an F-stop of 2.0, improving light gathering and reducing pixel noise, resulting in higher detection accuracy.
 Capable of processing images at 60 frames per second, it updates object positions every 16.7 milliseconds, making it ideal for tracking fast-moving objects or precise line-following.
-The Color Connected Components (CCC) algorithm allows it to detect objects based on hue and saturation, remaining robust under varying lighting conditions.
-It supports up to 7 unique color signatures or numerous objects using color codes.
+The Color Connected Components (CCC) algorithm allows to detect objects based on hue and saturation, remaining robust under varying lighting conditions.
+It supports up to 7 color signatures or numerous objects using color codes.
 While retaining the software, firmware, and features of PixyCam 2, this version is slightly larger but significantly more efficient for detection and tracking tasks.
 ---
 <p align="center">
   <img src="https://github.com/user-attachments/assets/820aed1b-6fa0-4af6-b3b8-ce5495a48d07" alt="Imagen 1" width="330">